Successful TPD Claim Mental Health and Depression Guide

 Up to 20% of Australians who live through a traumatic event will develop PTSD.
 People typically develop Post Traumatic Stress Disorder in several ways, including:

-• Your mind will file your memories, ready to be accessed when you wish.
-Traumatic memories are processed differently and come to mind with unpredictably disrupting emotions.
+• Traumatic memories are processed differently and come to mind with unpredictably disrupting emotions.

 • A Traumatic event will cause people to be constantly on guard and anticipate dangers.

-• Trauma can be tough to process.
-It can lead to intense negative emotions that are difficult to manage, and some may try to cope in unsafe or futile ways.
+• Trauma can be challenging to process, leading to intense negative emotions that are difficult to manage.

 If you believe you have PTSD (or some other psychiatric condition) and it’s stopping you from working in your regular job, you could make a TPD claim for PTSD.
 Your TPD payout is likely significant and will help you survive financially while seeking treatment for your mental disorder.